Colle Val d’Elsa, the Italian capital of crystal

 From Sant’Agostino wolk to Castello passing the Porta Guelfa, which was once part of the walls of the Piano.

 The Castello and the Borgo (Castle and hamlet) make up the most interesting quartier of the town.
-Here, in a context that has preserved its medieval traits, we find the Duomo, the Archaeological Museum named after the famous archaeologist Ranuccio Bianchi Bandinelli and the Complesso museale di San Pietro.
+Here, in a context that has preserved its medieval traits, we find the Cathedral, the Archaeological Museum named after the famous archaeologist Ranuccio Bianchi Bandinelli and the Complesso museale di San Pietro.

 Inside are gathered and displayed exhibits that come exclusively from the territory of the Val d’Elsa.
 The exhibition traces the history of this area from Neolithic to medieval times.